 But lasers specifically designed for plaque removal can minimize tissue damage and resulting discomfort.
 Because the particular laser light used reacts only with plaque and diseased tissue, it can remove them without disturbing nearby healthy tissue usually more efficiently than traditional scaling.
 Dentists who've used the technology frequently report less bleeding and higher patient satisfaction.

 But before lasers for gum disease treatment are widely adopted, the procedure must undergo further scrutiny.
 Reports from dentists notwithstanding, not enough research studies have been performed to date that meet the necessary scientific criteria.
 But if the evidence so far from the field holds up, it's quite possible lasers will one day become a regular part of dental practice for treating gum disease.

 If you would like more information on treating gum disease, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Lasers Versus Traditional Cleanings for Treating Gum Disease.”

-If you would like more information on caring for your teeth at home, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “10 Tips for Daily Oral Care at Home.”
+If you would like more information on minimizing a gummy smile, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Gummy Smiles.”

 This website includes materials that are protected by copyright, or other proprietary rights.
 Transmission or reproduction of protected items beyond that allowed by fair use, as defined in the copyright laws, requires the written permission of the copyright owners.